nandi-abhishek/Udacity-CarND-Behavioral-Cloning/README.md

 ![Random Translation][image6]

-Apart from these to remove the skewed data as described above I have used
+Apart from these to remove the skewed data as described above I have used,

 ##### Flipping